 Welcome to SYNLETT

-SYNLETT is an international, single-blind peer-reviewed journal reporting research results and current trends in chemical synthesis in short personalized reviews and preliminary communications.
+SYNLETT is an international, single-anonymized peer-reviewed journal reporting research results and current trends in chemical synthesis in short personalized reviews and preliminary communications.
 It covers all fields of scientific endeavor that involve organic synthesis, including catalysis, organometallic, medicinal, biological, and photochemistry, but also related disciplines and offers the possibility to publish scientific primary data.

 SYNLETT Editor-in-Chief Benjamin List speaks about the advantages of publishing in SYNLETT and about the impact the journal had on his own career.

 The following special features and article types are published in SYNLETT:

 are personalized reviews about important recent work of individual research groups.
 If you would like to contribute with an Account, please contact Prof. K. Peter C. Vollhardt first as those articles are normally invited.

 - Synpacts Articles

 are short personalized articles featuring breakthroughs by young authors in 'hot' areas, within the general context of the field.
 If you would like to contribute a Synpacts article, please contact Prof. K. Peter C. Vollhardt.

 are collections of letters on rapidly evolving topics in designated areas of research.